Swieqi: Swieqi United FC

 Swieqi is represented by Swieqi United FC in the Maltese BOV First Division.
 Despite being the oldest organization in the locality, the club is nevertheless one of the youngest football clubs in Malta and its committee is composed of residents of Swieqi.
 Swieqi United is often referred to as: 'Swieqi's Pride' since the club has successfully exported Swieqi's name across the island and made the locality much more visible on the sporting and international arena.

 Swieqi Overseas RUFC

-Swieqi Overseas RUFC is a rugby union football club the plays in the top division of the Maltese rugby league.
+Swieqi Overseas RUFC is a rugby union football club that plays in the top division of the Maltese rugby league.

 Swieqi also has a tennis club in Triq il-Ħemel which offers tennis courses.